aws/codeartifact-origin-control-toolkit/README.md

 [AWS CodeArtifact](https://docs.aws.amazon.com/codeartifact/index.html) is a fully managed artifact repository service that makes it easy for organizations to securely store and share software packages used for application development.
-On [launch date] we introduced a feature called “Package Origin Control” which allows customers to protect themselves against “dependency substitution“ or
+On Jul14 2022 we introduced a feature called “Package Origin Control” which allows customers to protect themselves against “dependency substitution“ or
 “[dependency confusion](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610)" attacks.